RJavaDev/blog/README.md

 # Blog Project

-The goal of this project is to create a blog using Java, Spring Boot 3, Spring Security, Spring Data JPA, PostgreSQL, Thymeleaf, Thymeleaf Security and TailwindCSS for a beautiful design.
+The goal of this project is to create a blog using Java 17, Spring Boot 3, Spring Security, Spring Data JPA, PostgreSQL, Thymeleaf, Thymeleaf Security and TailwindCSS for a beautiful design.